Q. Where and when should I go on safari?

 Q. Do I need inoculations and malaria prophylactics to visit Africa?

-A. Depending on the country you are visiting and the time of year different precautions are required.
-Upon booking you will receive full information on Health and First Aid, and you should speak to your doctor for advice in this area.
+A. Depending on the country you’re visiting and the time of year different precautions are required.
+Upon booking you’ll receive full information on Health and First Aid, and you should speak to your doctor for advice in this area.
 Generally malaria prophylactics are required and inoculations for the following may be recommended: yellow fever, tetanus, typhoid, meningitis and gamma globulin.

 Q. What clothes and equipment should I take on safari?